brickcap/openresty_examples/book.md

 What `ngx.location.capture` does is that it issues an interal non blocking, syncrhonous request to a `locaiton`.
 Unlike the clients request which has to be http the location capture requests involve no http overhead.
 It is just a fast and light internal `c` level call while mimicking the familliar http interface.
-Time for an example
+Time for an example:-

 ```